CREATE YOUR OWN PRACTICE JOURNAL

 - each weekly video SHOULD HAVE A FOCUS for your practice sessions.
 What are you focusing on improving for the week.

-- start by making TEST VIDEO of you verbally outlining what needs to be included in each of your videos and post it on your shared Practice Journal.
+- we will start by making FORMATIVE TEST VIDEO.
 This will help to ensure everyone knows how to achieve the correct process.
 You will receive FEEDBACK on your test video to let you know if you included all of the parts for your practice that will help you improve your playing.
 These are listed in the outline found below and should be included in each of your weekly videos.

 - Don’t forget to INCLUDE EVERYTHING REQUESTED